MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-hub.md

 ## Source

-To get data from Real-Time hub, you need to select  a Real-Time Stream from Real-Time data hub as your data source.
-You can select <!--an existing eventstream--> Real-Time hub in the following ways:
+To get data from Real-Time hub, you need to select a Real-Time stream from Real-Time data hub as your data source.
+You can select Real-Time hub in the following ways:

 On the lower ribbon of your KQL database, either: